cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project DGA-KHEPER-EN.md

 The features are as follows:
-* Architecture design and distribution of activities to the partners,
-* Hardware, software and equipments supply,
-* Specific developments contribution (e.g.  the Information System portal),
+* The system in made of several workshops :
+* For production : scanned maps, images, vector and raster data
-* Validation and installation activities,
+* For control and planification
+* For project studies
+* For diffusion
-* Operators, workshop leaders and managers training,
+* For inputs and assets management
-* Integrated Logistic Support (ILS).

 # Project implementation

 The project objectives are as follows:
 * To provide armed forces a shared and relevant cartographic reference for a common understanding of the operational conditions in the perspective of preparing/running military operations, via workshops for:
-	* Production (scanned maps, vector and raster data)
-	* Control and planification
-	* Diffusion

 The processes for carrying out the project are:
 * Continuous integration